dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 print('Number of days', days)
 ```

-The statements below the `while` will execute as long as the expression after the `while` is `true`.
+The statements indented below the `while` will execute as long as the expression after the `while` is `true`.

 ### Indentation

-Indentation in Python is used to denote a set of statements that go together.
+Indentation is used to denote groups of statements that go together.
 Consider the previous example:

 ```python